decentralised-dataexchange/automated-data-agreements/README.md

 ## Release Status

+The project is released for implementation.

-The key deliverables of the project are as given.
-The table summarises the release status of all the deliverables.
+The table summarises the release status of all the deliverables during the NGI-eSSIF Lab project which originally sponsored this work.

 | Milestone    	| Date             	| Deliverables                                                                                                                                	|
 |:--------------	|:------------------|:---------------------------------------------------------------------------------------------------------------------------------------------	|